In this post, I’m going to compare MPPT and PWM charge controllers.

-- Absorb Charge: After the first stage of charging, the battery will normally wait for a period of time to allow the voltage to fall naturally, and then it enters the balanced charging stage. the stage also is called the constant voltage charging.
+- Absorbing Charge: After the first stage of charging, the battery will normally wait for a period of time to allow the voltage to fall spontaneously, and then it reaches the balanced charging stage.
+This stage is also called fixed voltage charging.

 MPPT Multi-Stage Charging:

 MPPT also has a 3 stage charging process, unlike PWM, MPPT has the ability to auto-switch the charge method base on the PV condition. here is how:

-- Bulk Charge: at the bulk charge stage, the mppt controller working at Vmpp mode and automatically adjusts the output voltage to charge the battery, this ensures the system harvest the most power from the PV array. unlike PWM, at the bulk charge stage, the output is at a constant value.
+- Bulk Charge: at the bulk charge stage, the mppt controller works at Vmpp mode and actively adjusts the output voltage to charge the battery, this enables the system harvests the most power from the PV array.
+Unlike PWM, at the bulk charge stage, the charging voltage is at a fixed value.

 When the sunlight is strong, the output power of photovoltaic cells increases greatly, and the charging current can soon reach the threshold, abort the MPPT charging and switch to the constant-current charging method.

 After that, it will stop the MPPT charging and switch to the constant current charging method.